 You may wish to work on your Personal Statement on a Word or Google Document and then copy and paste a more complete copy into your application.
-You can also construct your Personal Statement in the Personal Statement Builder available in the UCAS HUB or in Unifrog.
+You can also construct your Personal Statement in the Personal Statement Builder available in the UCAS HUB.
 Whatever you do, remember to keep saving your work.

-14. Adding a choice
+13. Adding a choice